TOM PURDOM

 Friends and Relations Bibliography Quotes

 Click here if you'd like to read the opening of my latest science fiction story.
-It's a novelette called "Warfriends" and it will appear in Asimov's in the near future.
+It's a novelette entitled "Exit Contract" and you'll find it in the May-June issue of Asimov's, which is now on sale.
 Click here if you'd like to read a bio that summarizes my writing career and my totally unscandalous personal life.
 You'll find more biographical information under Where are you from?, Recent Science FictionFriends and Relations, my complete bibliography, and the first ten installments of my attempts at a literary memoir.

 ELECTRONIC REPRINTS